Have a "Hangry" Horse at Feeding Time?

 Some horses paw or are aggressive at feeding time.
-This is more than likely due to frustration and/or pain.
+This is typically due to a combination of resource guarding and pain.
 They are anxious to self-medicate; their stomach does not feel well due to the build-up of acid and/or painful gastric ulcers.
-Once they start chewing and eating they experience relief.
+Once they start chewing and eating, they experience relief.
+Meal fed equines experience temporary physical relief when fed, although mentally, resource guarding persists.
 Read on to find out why.

 The equine stomach produces acid 24 hours a day in preparation for constant uptake and can begin to empty in as little as 15-20 minutes.
 The average 1,000 pound equine produces 16 gallons of gastric acid per day; the stomach only has a 3 gallon capacity.
 The lower part of the stomach, in addition to producing the acid, receives protection by also producing mucus.
 The upper, or non-glandular part (squamous epithelium – similar to our skin) has no protection and is even more susceptible to damage/ulcers.

 Chewing activates saliva production (an alkaline substance), which buffers gastric acid.
-Under natural conditions with free-choice forage, the horse will produce approximately five gallons of saliva per day (that's allot of buffering!) and eventually “recycle” much of the water content via re-absorption prior to excretion.
+Under natural conditions with free-choice forage, the horse will produce approximately five gallons of saliva per day (that's a lot of buffering!) and eventually “recycle” much of the water content via re-absorption prior to excretion.

 Fiber present in the stomach also prevents the “splashing” of acids.
 Having fiber and saliva in the stomach is especially important while transporting or during any physical activity/ exercise which causes the splashing of acids.

 Additionally, if your horse consumes hay too quickly, the particle size will not be reduced sufficiently or have a high enough saliva-to-forage ratio.
 Saliva plays a crucial role in digestion.
-Large amounts of dry matter lacking sufficient saliva can contribute to impaction colic.
-Slow feeding can improve the saliva to forage ratio significantly with increased chew time per pound.
+Large amounts of dry matter lacking sufficient saliva can contribute to impaction colic and a hay belly.

 Can horses eat more hay without weight gain?
 Learn about the surprising factors.